gaviteros/brackets-open-in-browser/README.md

 It can be used via the context menu, the File menu or the keyboard shortcut "Ctrl-Shift-O-P".

 ### Change History
+* 02/16/2015:
+   * added languaje > "fr"
+   * added logo in plugin
+   * changed short cut, of "Ctrl-Shift-O-P" to "Ctrl-Shift-Q"
 * 12/27/2014:
    * added languaje > "es", "it"
    * changed short cut, of "Ctrl-Shift-Alt-R" to "Ctrl-Shift-O-P"